ndsev/zserio/README.md

 ## Serialization framework

 The zserio serialization framework allows you to serialize data in a compact and efficient way.
-It is

-- compact (no wire format overhead)
+The key features include

+- compactness (smaller than most other serializers)
+- advanced schema definition options
 - cross-platform
-- cross-language
+- multiple programming languages

 It can be retrofitted on top of almost any other serialization language or model, since it gives the developer powerful low-level access.